OpenGovIntelligence/json-qb/spec/table-format.md

 - Indicating how data is sorted, e.g. by which column and which direction.

-- Consider prefixing Core Table spec keys with a special prefix marker e.g. `$` to indicate they are distinct from prefix keys etc... `@` is used by JSON-LD.

 - 2 dimensional paging??
 We've optimised for the common case, but we might want to consider what supporting paging might look like in 2+